klaushajdaraj/klaus-hajdaraj/README.md

 ---

-*Built with ❤️ using modern web technologies and AI assistance*
+*Built with ❤️ using modern web technologies and AI assistance • Deployed on [Vercel](https://vercel.com)*